Rietta1/cicd_jenkins_project/README.md

 ### Step 1
- Lunch an Ubuntu instance, t2 medium, and 20gb storage, add ports 8080 and 9000 to the security group for access to Jenkins and sonarqube respectively.
+ Lunch an Ubuntu instance, t2 medium, and 30gb storage, and add ports 8080 and 9000 to the security group for access to Jenkins and sonarqube respectively.

 **Install Jenkins**